New Brunswick Junior Hockey League (1969–1983)

 The New Brunswick Junior Hockey League (NBJHL) was a Canadian Junior ice hockey league in the province of New Brunswick.
 The NBJHL was in competition for the Callaghan Cup and Centennial Cup as a Junior A league.

 History

-Possibly founded in 1969, the NBJHL was the premier Jr. A league of the province of New Brunswick.
+The NBJHL was the premier Jr. A league of the province of New Brunswick.
 In 1970, the league was relegated to Tier II Junior A and competition for the Centennial Cup.
 In 1982–83, the league was in direct competition for fans with the American Hockey League, who put two of their semi-professional teams in the NBJHL's Jr. A markets.
 In 1983, the Fredericton Red Wings folded, leaving the Moncton Hawks as the only strong team in the league.
-Instead of continuing on in the depleted NBJHL, the Hawks elected to move to Nova Scotia's Jr. A league, the Metro Valley Junior Hockey League, leaving the NBJHL to fold.
+Instead of continuing on in the depleted NBJHL, the Hawks elected to move to Nova Scotia's Jr. A league, the Metro Valley Junior Hockey League.
+The NBJHL folded in 1983.

 The core of the league through its entirety seems to have been the Moncton Beavers and teams from Fredericton, like the Fredericton Chevies, Fredericton High School, and Fredericton Red Wings.